The Jonathan and Barbara Silver Foundation 2026 Grant for Writing on Sculpture

 You are not an employee, consultant, or board member of the Jonathan and Barbara Silver Foundation, or an immediate family member of such a person.

-Grant Application Process – 2025 Grant for Sculpture
+Grant Application Process – 2026 Grant for Writing on Sculpture

 The selection process for the JBSF Grant for Sculpture includes two rounds of panel review.

-Round 1: Applicants will submit a Project Proposal, CV, and work samples, and will answer a series of questions.
+Round 1: Applicants will submit a Project Proposal, CV, and writing samples, and will answer a series of questions.

 Round 2: Applicants selected to advance will be required to submit a project timeline, itemized budget, proof of eligibility, and two letters of recommendation (details below).

-The panel will consist of three people chosen by the JBSF, at least one of whom is a sculptor.
+The jury panel will consist of three people chosen by the JBSF.
 Panel reviews will take place in closed sessions.

 Application and Project Proposal Guidelines